If you've already verified ownership of your site, you can skip the first step and continue to checking your site information in Search Console.

 - Navigate to the Search Console homepage by clicking the Search Console logo in the upper corner.

 - Click Messages.

 - Check if there is are any critical messages from Google regarding whether your site was used for 1) serving spammy pages, text or links, 2) phishing, 3) distributing malware.
-If you have a phishing notification, please do not delete this message until you have completed the entire recovery process.
+If you have a phishing notification, don't delete this message until you have completed the entire recovery process.

 - Navigate to Security Issues in Webmaster tools.

 - Sites affected with malware will show a top-level heading of "Malware," and then categories of malware types, such as "Modified server configuration" or "Error template injection."
 In these cases, the hacker may be using your site to infect your visitors with software designed to access confidential information or harm their computers.
-To find out how to fix this, please continue to Assess malware damage.
+To find out how to fix this, continue to Hacked with malware.

 - Sites that were hacked to serve spam may display a top-level heading of "Hacked" and then categories hack types, such as "Content injection."
 It’s likely the hacker has placed spammy pages, text, or links on your site.
 To find out how to fix this, continue to Assess spam damage.